PTQ4ViT: Post-training quantization for vision transformers with twin uniform quantization: Introduction

 However, both the CNN and the vision transformer are computationally intensive and consume much energy.
 The larger and larger scales of neural networks block their deployment on various hardware devices, such as mobile phones and IoT devices, and increase carbon emissions.
 It is required to compress these neural networks.
 Quantization is one of the most effective ways to compress neural networks~\cite{Survey_quantization_arxiv2021}.
 The floating-point values are quantized to integers with a low bit-width, reducing the memory consumption and the computation cost.

-There are two types of quantization methods, training-aware quantization (TAQ)~\cite{PACT_arxiv2018,LQNets_eccv2018} and post-training quantization (PTQ)~\cite{PTQ_4bit_rapid_deployment_nips2019,Low_bit_quant_iccvw2019}.
-Although TAQ can generate the quantized network with a lower accuracy drop, the training of the network requires a training dataset, a long optimization time, and the tuning of hyper-parameters.
-Therefore, TAQ is impractical when the training dataset is not available or rapid deployment is required.
+There are two types of quantization methods, quantization-aware training (QAT)~\cite{PACT_arxiv2018,LQNets_eccv2018} and post-training quantization (PTQ)~\cite{PTQ_4bit_rapid_deployment_nips2019,Low_bit_quant_iccvw2019}.
+Although QAT can generate the quantized network with a lower accuracy drop, the training of the network requires a training dataset, a long optimization time, and the tuning of hyper-parameters.
+Therefore, QAT is impractical when the training dataset is not available or rapid deployment is required.
 While PTQ quantizes the network with unlabeled calibration images after training, which enables fast quantization and deployment.

-Although PTQ has achieved great success on CNNs, directly bringing it to vision transformer results in more than 1\% accuracy drop even in 8-bit quantization~\cite{PTQ_on_ViT_arxiv2021}.
+Although PTQ has achieved great success on CNNs, directly bringing it to vision transformer results in more than 1\% accuracy drop even with 8-bit quantization~\cite{PTQ_on_ViT_arxiv2021}.
 Therefore, we analyze the problems of quantization on vision transformers.
 We collect the distribution of activation values in the vision transformer and observe there are some special distributions.
 1) The values after softmax have a very unbalanced distribution in $[0,1]$, where most of them are very close to zero.
-Although the number of large values is very small, they mean the high attention between two patches, which is of vital importance in the attention mechanism.
+Although the number of large values is very small, they mean high attention between two patches, which is of vital importance in the attention mechanism.
 This requires a large scaling factor to make the quantization range cover the large value.
-However, a big scaling factor results in quantizing the small values to zero, resulting in a large quantization error.
+However, a big scaling factor quantizes the small values to zero, resulting in a large quantization error.
 2) The values after the GELU function have an asymmetrical distribution, where the positive values have a large distribution range while the negative values have a very small distribution range.
 It's difficult to well quantify both the positive values and negative values with uniform quantization.
 Therefore, we propose the twin uniform quantization, which separately quantifies the values in two ranges.
-We also devise a data format that has one flag bit to represent which range is used.
-To enable its efficient processing on hardware devices, we constraint the scaling factors of the two ranges.
+To enable its efficient processing on hardware devices, we design a data format and constrain the scaling factors of the two ranges.